 CHOICE OF ANTIFUNGAL AGENT

 The choice of antifungal agent in patients with sporotrichosis is limited.
-In vitro susceptibility studies show good activity for amphotericin B, itraconazole, and terbinafine and reasonable activity for posaconazole; both fluconazole and voriconazole have poor activity in vitro against S. schenckii [4,5].
-Clinical experience has shown that itraconazole is the treatment of choice for patients with most localized forms of sporotrichosis, and amphotericin B is the preferred treatment for patients who are severely ill .
+In vitro susceptibility studies and clinical experience support itraconazole as the treatment of choice for patients with most forms of localized sporotrichosis, and amphotericin B as the preferred treatment for patients who are severely ill [3-5].
 Fluconazole and ketoconazole are poor second-line choices [6-8].
-There is no experience with voriconazole, primarily because of the lack of activity in vitro.
-Posaconazole has activity in vitro [4,9] and has been shown effective in a murine model of sporotrichosis .
-However, to date, only one patient has been described in whom posaconazole was used successfully .

 - Kauffman CA. Old and new therapies for sporotrichosis.
 Clin Infect Dis 1995; 21:981.